 How Much Sleep Do You Need?

-Experts at The National Sleep Foundation recommend that those aged 18 to 64 get between seven to nine hours of sleep each night.
+Experts at The National Sleep Foundation2 recommend that those aged 18 to 64, get between seven to nine hours of sleep each night.

 Those over the age of 64 may need less sleep, but only by a small amount.
-The recommended sleep amount for these individuals is seven to eight hours of sleep every night.
+The recommended sleep amount for these individuals is seven to eight hours every night.

 Children also require more sleep than those 18 and over.
 Preschoolers aged three to five should get between 10 and 13 hours of sleep each night.
-School age children between six and 13 should get nine to 11 hours of sleep each night.
-And Teens aged 14 to 17 should get between eight and 10 hours of sleep each night.
+School-age children between six and 13 need nine to 11 hours of sleep each night.
+And teens from 14 to 17 require between eight and 10 hours of sleep each night.

-Babies (especially newborns) will generally sleep for most of a 24-hour period.
+Babies (especially newborns) will generally sleep for most of a 24-hour period3.
 The National Sleep Foundation recommends the following sleep limits for babies and toddlers: